Honours Field School

 - Metabasites, psammopelitic diatexites, marbles, calc-silicate rocks, granites and magmatic breccias of the Arribees Group in the Swartoup Hills (central Namaqua Belt).
 This region shows granulite facies metamorphism and deformation at peak and retrograde conditions including high-temperature mylonites and deformation in presence of melt.
 Li-mineralised pegmatites intruded at the end of the Namaqua orogenic phase.
 Local pseudotachylyte formed during the Pan-African Orogeny at around 512 Ma.

-In addition we will undertake a grid mapping exercise and learn how to collect oriented samples for kinematic analysis and evaluation.
+In addition we may undertake a grid mapping exercise and learn how to collect oriented samples for kinematic analysis and evaluation.
 The aim of these exercises is the training of fieldwork routines and descriptive and analytical skills that are needed for successful mineral exploration or field-based research in a variety of crustal settings and environments.

 In addition to the mapping exercises the Field School visits a number of geologically important sites in the Namaqua belt such as: